 Cookies, candy and ice cream are all yummy, sweet treats!
 What makes these treats so sweet?
 Well, sweetener of course!

-The sugar used in candy and other desserts can come from a variety of sources.
+The sugar used in cupcakes, candy and other desserts can come from a variety of sources.
 Let’s explore some of the most common sweeteners!

 Sugarcane is a tropical plant that looks something like bamboo.
 Sugarcane is grown in tropical climates in states like Louisiana, Texas, Florida and Hawaii.
 Sugar is made in the leaves of the sugarcane plant through photosynthesis and stored as a sweet juice in sugarcane stalks.
 Sugarcane is cut down and harvested then sent to a factory.
-At the factory, cane juice is extracted, purified, filters and crystalized into golden, raw sugar.
+At the factory, cane juice is extracted, purified, filtered and crystalized into golden, raw sugar.
 This raw sugar is then taking to a refinery to be made into the table sugar we know and love.

 Did you know table sugar doesn’t just come from sugarcane?
 It also comes from sugar beets!
 Unlike sugarcane, sugar beets grow best in cooler climates in states like California, Colorado, Idaho, Michigan, Minnesota, Montana, Nebraska, North Dakota, Oregon, Washington and Wyoming.
 Surprisingly, sugar beets accounts for about 55% of total sugar produced domestically.
 In sugar beets, the sugar is found in the roots.
 The beet is “topped” (cutting the top of the beet off) and sent to the factory for processing.
 The sugar beets are then washed, sliced and boiled in water to begin the extraction of sugar.
 This is then filtered and crystalized.